phiresky/blog/posts/2022/sqlite-zstd.md

       uncompressed: 3960
 ```

-The performance of inserting data is almost the same as without `sqlite-zstd`.
+The performance of inserting data is reduced a bit.
+Since the data is not compressed on insert, this overhead probably just comes from the way SQLite triggers work.

-### Updating sequential rows
+### Updating rows

 ```barchart
 title: Update 1000 sequential rows with a random new value